Let’s face it: industrial manufacturers have had a harder time generating leads and new customers as competition has increased.

 - The reaction of your customer when you solved their problem.

 Case study videos should be part of a greater presence on your website.
-They should be placed on a page that goes into detail that will support your case study video.
+They should be placed on a page that goes into detail that will support your case study.

 Growing your industrial sales pipeline is an ongoing challenge.
-What is great about using video with digital marketing is that it makes all of your content marketing efforts more effective.
+What is great about using video for industrial companies is that it makes all of your other marketing efforts more effective.